secure-software-engineering/DroidBench/README.md

 * **StaticInitialization1**: Passes a tainted value into a static initialization method.
 * **StaticInitialization2**: Sensitive data is obtained during static initialization of a class and leaked in non-static code
 * **UnreachableCode**: Passes tainted data into a method that is never called.
+* **VirtualDispatch1**: Depending on a click counter, one class or another is instantiated.
+However, only one of the classes actually leaks data, the only ever leaks a constant string.

 Miscellaneous Android-Specific
 ------------------------------